FAQs

 I have essential equipment on board due to a medical condition that requires an electrical supply.
 What happens if I get cut off?

-Power cuts can happen, and occasionally do at our campsites too.
-Anyone needing specific medical equipment that requires a electrical supply should take appropriate steps to ensure they have an alternative power source which can either be a battery or a generator.
+Power cuts can happen.
+Anyone needing medical equipment should have an alternative power source, such as a battery or generator.

-Will the electric unit cost be more than I pay at home?
+Why is the electric unit cost more than I pay at home?

 Can I charge my EV or hybrid vehicle at my pitch?